Chair, Department of Management and International Business

-Lingelbach, D., Sriram, V., & Mersha, T. (2012).
-Financial Innovation in Desperately Poor Economies: Some Evidence from sub-Saharan Africa.
-International Council for Small Business.
+Lingelbach, D., Sriram, V., Mersha, T., & Saffu, K. (2012).
+Financial Innovation in Desperately Poor Economies: Some Evidence from Sub-Saharan Africa.

-Sriram, V., & Mersha, T. Yes "Success Factors of African Small Business: Some exploratory Findings from Ethiopia and Ghana," International Academy of African Business and Development, El Jadida, Morocco.
+Sriram, V., & Mersha, T. 2012 Annual Conference, "Success Factors of African Small Business: Some exploratory Findings from Ethiopia and Ghana," International Academy of African Business and Development, El Jadida, Morocco.
 (2012).

-Sriram, V., & Mersha, T. Yes "Skills, Resources and Entrepreneurial Performance: A Preliminary Study from Ethiopia," Ethiopian Economics Association, Addis Ababa, Ethiopia.
+Sriram, V., & Mersha, T. Ninth International Conference on the Ethiopian Economy, "Skills, Resources and Entrepreneurial Performance: A Preliminary Study from Ethiopia," Ethiopian Economics Association, Addis Ababa, Ethiopia.
 (2011).